Higher Blackley

 In 2014, a report from Open Society Foundations described the Higher Blackley ward as " a strong and often supportive community with a sense of identity and belonging based on solid social bonds and connections ... a community that had significant pockets of deprivation alongside areas of relative affluence, a majority white working-class community which has undergone social change including increased migration into the area, and a history of far-right political activity".

 Governance

-Higher Blackley is in the parliamentary constituency of Blackley and Broughton.
+Higher Blackley is in the parliamentary constituency of Blackley and Middleton South.
 Currently all three councillors: Paula Sadler, Shelley Lanchbury and John Farrell are members of the Labour Party.